tdwg/bdq/tg2/_review/docs/list/bdqcrit/index.md

 		</tr>
 		<tr>
 			<td>Comments</td>
 			<td>Some value is present in a bdqffdq:InformationElement.
 Corresponding dimension is bdqdim:Completeness.
-See also bdq:Empty and bdq:NotEmpty.</td>
+See also bdqval:Empty and bdqval:NotEmpty.</td>
 		</tr>
 		<tr>
 			<td>Status</td>